-It was all very cutesy but now that he’s a boy who is very much into trucks, diggers, trains, tractors etc. he needed a room to reflect this.
+It was all very cutesy but now that he’s a boy who is very much into trucks, diggers, trains, tractors etc. and he needed a room to reflect this.

 With the theme in mind, I set about searching the internet for products that could replace his nursery items and update his room without costing us too much money and without the need for any redecorating.